 Patience is a virtue when creating artistic photographs .
-Waiting for the light to be just right, and results in extraordinary images.
+Waiting for the light to be just right results in extraordinary images.

 This was created in camera w/o any manipulation in Photoshop.